 10 Freebies in Old City Philly

 Free fun abounds throughout Philadelphia’s most historic neighborhood.
 Most tourists congregate in “Old City” as it is home to Independence Mall (America’s most historic square mile), as well as numerous museums and historic landmarks.
-As many of the restaurants and attractions in this region can be quite pricey, it helps to have a few free activities lined up to help keep overall trip costs more manageable.
+As many of the restaurants and attractions in this region can be quite pricey, it helps to have a few free activities lined up to keep overall trip costs more manageable.

 Being the birthplace of America, there are an abundance of free historical sights to take in.
 Below are the 10 best free attractions in Old City!